aulianurfajriyah/gml-to-aws/README.md

 ## Command Line Options

 - `--wait`: Wait for processing completion (can take several minutes)
+- `--archive`: Create archives after successful processing so it can be downloaded later (requires --wait)
 - `--workers N`: Number of concurrent uploads (default: 5)
 - `--logging`: Enable detailed logging to file and console (default: disabled)